 Elements of an OSHA-compliant hearing conservation program include: environmental noise surveys, annual training and education, provision of various types of hearing protection devices as well as training in their proper use and insertion, baseline and annual audiometric testing, records management, and follow-up procedures as necessary.

 Employers are required to provide audiometric testing at no charge to relevant employees in order to monitor the hearing health of workers throughout the duration of their employment.
 To be OSHA compliant, an employer should obtain a new employee’s baseline hearing levels within six months of employment.
-However, best practice would be to test the employee’s hearing within the first month of employment.
-As per OSHA 29 CFR 1910.95, the employee needs to be free from workplace noise for a minimum of 14 hours before a baseline audiogram is obtained.
-The employee should then be tested at minimum every 12 months.
+However, the best practice would be to test the employee’s hearing within the first month of employment.
+As per OSHA 29 CFR 1910.95, the employee must be free from workplace noise for a minimum of 14 hours before a baseline audiogram is obtained.
+The employee should then be tested at a minimum every 12 months.
 OSHA does not specify a noise-free period for regular annual tests.
-Audiometric testing is not only necessary for compliance, it encourages employees to be mindful of their hearing protection, and their overall hearing health.
+Audiometric testing is not only necessary for compliance; it encourages employees to be mindful of their hearing protection and their overall hearing health.

-Advancements in modern, mobile technology have made clinically valid audiometric testing more affordable and accessible.
-Tablet-based test equipment and digital data management solutions have been explicitly designed to support employers in managing their HCP.
-Automated testing interfaces, coupled with a powerful individualized and HIPPA-compliant web portal empowers organizations to administer the testing in-house.
+Advancements in modern mobile technology have made clinically valid audiometric testing more affordable and accessible.
+Tablet-based audiometric testing equipment and digital data management solutions have been explicitly designed to support employers in managing their HCP.
+Automated testing interfaces and a powerful individualized and HIPPA-compliant web portal empower organizations to administer the testing in-house.
 This high level of control and portability creates a positive experience for both your company and your employees.

 Valid audiograms must adhere to specific OSHA requirements.
 A clinically valid automated testing platform allows an administrator to easily test all required frequencies accurately.
 Workers can be tested on-site as long as background noise levels adhere to permissible ambient noise levels.
 Higher noise levels may mask the presentation tones used during audiometric testing.
 A compliant portable system for occupational hearing testing will accurately monitor ambient noise against the OSHA-prescribed Maximum Permissible Ambient Noise Levels (MPANLs).
 A future chapter on finding compliant testing locations is included in this guide.

-As SHOEBOX is an iPad-based audiometer, its form factor is unique in Hearing Conservation Programs (HCP).
+As SHOEBOX is a portable audiometer, its form factor is unique in Hearing Conservation Programs (HCP).
 It uses pure tone stimuli via audiometric headphones and includes the required test frequencies in the default OSHA automated test configuration: 500, 1000, 2000, 3000, 4000 and 6000 Hz – described in 1910.95(h)(1).
 The OSHA default settings in SHOEBOX also include 8000 Hz as a test frequency.
-Including this frequency is recommended by experts in the field as it is helpful in the audiological, and work-relatedness, analysis of the results.
+Including this frequency is recommended by experts in the field as it is helpful in the audiological and work-relatedness analysis of the results.